Therapeutic Phlebotomy Services: Top Places in the United States

 After the procedure, you should:

-- Drink more fluids than usual over the next 4 hours
+- Drink more fluids than usual for the next 4 hours.

-Drink plenty of fluids to replace the fluid that will be removed
+- Drink a lot of fluids to make up for the fluid that will be taken out.

-Eat a substantial snack 1 hour before you come (for example, a muffin or a sandwich)
+- Have a good snack one hour before you arrive, like a muffin or a sandwich.

 Recommended Reading: